-- Any person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorises their competence to handle refrigerants safely in accordance with an industry recognised assessment specification. - Servicing shall only be performed as recommended by the equipment manufacturer.
-Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants. - Appliance shall be stored in a well-ventilated area where the room size corresponds to the room area as specified for operation. - Appliance shall be stored in a room without continuously operating open flames (for example an operating gas appliance) and ignition sources (for example an operating electric heater). - Appliance shall be installed, operated and stored in a room with a floor area larger than $X\text{ m}^2$, installation of pipe-work shall be kept to a minimum $X\text{ m}^2$ (Please see the following form).
-The appliance shall not be installed in an unventilated space, if that space is smaller than $X\text{ m}^2$ (Please see the following form).
-Spaces where refrigerant pipes shall be in compliance with national gas regulations.
+- The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance or an operating electric heater). - Do not pierce or burn. - The appliance shall be stored so as to prevent mechanical damage from occurring. - Be aware that the refrigerants may not contain an odour. - Compliance with national gas regulations shall be observed. - Keep ventilation openings clear of obstruction. - A warning that the appliance shall be stored in a well-ventilated area where the room size corresponds to the room area as specified for operation. - Any person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorises their competence to handle refrigerants safely in accordance with an industry recognised assessment specification. - Servicing shall only be performed as recommended by the equipment manufacturer.
+Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants. - Appliance shall be stored in a well-ventilated area where the room size corresponds to the room area as specified for operation. - Appliance shall be stored in a room without continuously operating open flames (for example an operating gas appliance) and ignition sources (for example an operating electric heater). - Appliance shall be installed, operated and stored in a room with a floor area larger than X m2, installation of pipe-work shall be kept to a minimum X m2(Please see the following form).
+The appliance shall not be installed in an unventilated space, if that space is smaller than X m2 (Please see the following form).Spaces where refrigerant pipes shall be compliance with national gas regulations.